7 Ways to Have Fun Off the Las Vegas Strip

 (Distance from The Strip: 45 min)

 Seeking a fun adventure to really rejuvenate your mind and body?
 Look no further than the Arizona Hot Springs.
 Not only is it a beautiful hike between some small canyons, but you also get to hike along the beautiful Colorado River.
+This secret gem is quickly becoming on of the most popular things to do off the Las Vegas Strip thanks to recent viral videos.

 To get to Arizona Hot Springs, you must hike the White Rock Canyon trail.
 The total distance of the trail, is 5.9 miles and hiking it can take around five hours, plus more time to enjoy the pools.
 It is considered to be a strenuous hike because you have to climb some rocks to get to the spring and pools.
 At one point during the trail, hikers must climb a ladder.
 The trail is marked fairly well, but hikers should be aware that the trail will close during the summer months and it is strongly advised to bring water no matter what time of the year you visit.
 Swimming in the hot springs dehydrates the body tremendously, so again, PLEASE bring plenty of water.